gumyr/cq_warehouse/docs/fastener.rst

 ########################################
 fastener - parametric threaded fasteners
 ########################################
 Many mechanical designs will contain threaded fasteners of some kind, either in a threaded hole or threaded screws or bolts holding two or more parts together.
 The fastener sub-package provides a set of classes with which raw threads can be created such that they can be integrated into other parts as well as a set of classes that create many different types of nuts, screws and washers - as follows:

 .. image:: fastener_disc.png
 	:alt: fastener_disc

 The holes for the screws in this figure were created with an extension of the Workplane class ``clearanceHole``, the nuts ``tapHole`` and the central hole ``threadedHole``.
-The washers were automatically placed and all components were add to an Assembly in their correct position and orientations - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes) for details.
+The washers were automatically placed and all components were add to an Assembly in their correct position and orientations - see `Clearance, Tap and Threaded Holes <clearance holes>` for details.

 Here is a list of the classes (and fastener types) provided:

-* [Nut](#nut) - the base nut class
+* `Nut <nut>` - the base nut class

   * ``DomedCapNut``: din1587
   * ``HexNut``: iso4033, iso4035, iso4032